webprofusion/certify-docs/docs/dns/providers/certifydns.md

 **With Certify DNS, you create a special CNAME record in your domain DNS, instead of a TXT record.
 This CNAME record points to the Certify DNS cloud service and handles ACME challenge responses for your domain.**

+## Using Certify DNS in Certify The Web

 - Enable Certify DNS in your https://certifytheweb.com profile (under License Keys).
 While the service is in beta testing you will need to request access via `support {at} certifytheweb.com`
 - Select Certify DNS as the DNS update method.
 - Create your Certify DNS credentials using your account email address and license key.
 You only need to do this once.